FarhanK501/Docker-Nest-Mongo/README.md

-Sure, here is a detailed `README.md` for your repository:

 # Docker-Nest-Mongo

 This repository contains the code for a simple CRUD application built with NestJS and MongoDB, deployed using Docker and Kubernetes.